 Slimbridge Wetlands Centre, Purton Hulks boat graveyard and Gloucester's historic docks are all within easy reach of this popular mooring site.

 The site is approximately 300m long and provides space for up to 14 boats moored against the off-side.

 From the M5 (junction 13 or 14) take the turning for Slimbridge off of the A38, at the roundabout with a turning for Dursley A4135.
 From St Johns Road carry on into Kingston Road, which leads to Patch Bridge (approximately one and a half miles from the roundabout).

-There are two water points located along the visitor moorings section, which are shared with passing boaters.
+There are two water points nearby, which are located along the visitor moorings section and are shared with passing boaters.
 One water point is approximately 70 metres from the site entrance and the other is approximately 170 metres.
 The refuse disposal point is alongside the bridge control cabin.

 There is no car park for this site so moorers must make their own arrangements.